Alexa, whodunit? Amazon Echo data could play part in murder case

 Bates called 911, and detectives found Collins' body.
 The affidavit said he died of homicide by strangulation with a contributing cause of drowning.

 But investigators noted that Collins was bleeding and bruised on his face, and that there was evidence of a struggle and a cover-up.
-They also found Bates made calls throughout the night to various numbers that didn't go through, which seemed inconsistent with him saying he had went to sleep, according to the affidavit.
+They also found Bates made calls throughout the night to various numbers that didn't go through, which appeared inconsistent with him saying he was sleeping, according to the affidavit.

 Bates told police the calls were so-called "butt dials."